sous-chefs/bind/README.md

 * `manage_serial` - A boolean indicating if we should manage the serial number.
 Defaults to false.
 When true persists the current serial number and a digest of the current zone contents into the node object.
 If the records change the serial number will be incremented.
 The default serial number used is the value of soa[:serial].
 * `template_cookbook` - The cookbook to locate the primary zone template file.
 Defaults to 'bind'.
 You can override this to change the structure of the zone file.
 * `template_name` - The name of the primary zone template file within a cookbook.
 Defaults to 'primary\_zone.erb'

+#### A note on serial numbers

+Serial numbers are primarily used by the DNS to discover if a zone has changed and thus trigger a zone transfer by a secondary server.
+If you are managing all of the authoritative servers for a zone with chef then you do not need to change serial numbers when updating a zone.
+In this instance you can set a simple static serial number ('1' is used by default and is just fine).

+On the other hand, if you have non-chef managed secondary servers then you will need to increment the serial number whenever the record set changes.
+This can be done in two different ways: manually (where you control the serial number set and will increment it each time the record set changes), or using the `manage_serial` property.

+If you use the `manage_serial` property then each time the record set changes the serial number will be incremented.
+Providing a serial number in the `soa` property will be used as a default value for the serial number.
+When enabled this property will cause the cookbook to store the serial number and a hash of the record set in the host's node object.
+If you destroy the node object then this will result in the serial number being reset to the default value in the `soa` property.
+Finally, ensure that you only have a single server using the `manage_serial` property.
+Otherwise you may end up with different name servers with different serial numbers.
+In this case, set up a single node as the primary server and use the `bind_secondary_zone` on all the other authoritative servers to pull the zone from that designated primary server.

 ### `bind_secondary_zone`